Recommendations

 Robert Jordan

 Do not undertake this series lightly.
 14 books at ~800 pages each.
 The early volumes are too derivative, the middle ones are too boring, and the later ones are too stilted, and yet it's just about the apex of high fantasy.
 Jordan has a masterful (sometimes repetitive) grasp of the English language.
 Sanderson wasn't quite up to the task but it was a fine ending.
-Masterclass in foreshadowing and payoff and wrangling an ensemble cast, but not without its flaws.
+Still a masterclass in foreshadowing and payoff and wrangling an ensemble cast.

 The Black Company